-Smith launched her indie, Tuesday’s Child Television, in September 2012.
+Karen launched her indie, Tuesday’s Child Television, in September 2012.
 The UK-based independent production company specialises in entertainment and popular factual programming.
-Over the last six years Tuesday’s Child has devised and produced entertainment and factual entertainment series for UK and US broadcasters including the International Format Awards Best Studio Gameshow of 2016, You’re Back in the Room for ITV1 which Tuesday’s Child have also made in the States called Hypnotize Me (The CW) The format has also been made in ten other major territories and optioned in a further ten.
-Tuesday’s Child also produced Sean Conway Running Britain and Sean Conway: On the Edge for Discovery; RTS-nominated Superstar Dogs for Channel 4; My Crazy Christmas Lights for Channel 4; two series of gameshow format For What It’s Worth for BBC One (also adapted in Germany); Sunseeker a one-off documentary (BBC Two), Saturday night entertainment format Pitch Battle (BBC One), The Drugs Cafe a 2×60 social experiment for C4, Man vs Machine (FOX US) and The Hit List a music quiz series for BBC One Saturday nights – season 3 is currently on air and the format has also been made in Finland and The Netherlands.
+Over the last ten years Tuesday’s Child has devised and produced entertainment and factual entertainment series for UK and US broadcasters including the International Format Awards Best Studio Gameshow of 2016, You’re Back in the Room for ITV1 which Tuesday’s Child also produced in the States as Hypnotize Me for The CW.
+The format was also made in ten other major territories and optioned in a further ten.
+Tuesday’s Child also produced Sean Conway Running Britain and Sean Conway: On the Edge for Discovery; RTS-nominated Superstar Dogs for Channel 4; My Crazy Christmas Lights for Channel 4; two series of gameshow format For What It’s Worth for BBC One (also adapted in Germany); Sunseeker a one-off documentary (BBC Two), Saturday night entertainment format Pitch Battle (BBC One), The Drugs Cafe a 2×60 social experiment for C4, Man vs Machine (FOX US) and Head Hunters (BBC One) 30×45 hosted by comedian Rob Beckett.